rpavilanis/shipping-service/README.md

   - When a User's request is incomplete, return an appropriate error
   - When a User's request does not process in a timely manner, return an appropriate error

-#### Your bEtsy application will:
+#### Your Petsy application will:
-- Integrate packaging estimates into the checkout workflow to be able to utilize the shipping API
+- Integrate shipping estimates into the checkout workflow using your shipping API
 - Present the relevant shipping information to the user during the checkout process
   - Cost
   - Delivery estimate